Subscribe to our newsletter

 2. Moisturize

-Moisturizing the scar tissue regularly can help improve its texture and flexibility.
-Choose a gentle, fragrance-free moisturizer and apply it to the scar tissue using a gentle, circular motion.
 You can use petroleum jelly or Vaseline, but I also like Vitamin E Oil and a Silicone Gel to decrease scarring.
-They can help create a moisturized barrier over the scar and prevent scabbing.
+These create a protective layer over the scar and help prevent scabbing.

 3. Scar Tissue Massage